-Families of MH17 airline crash address deep trauma in court
+“A childless father”: MH-17 families speak of deep trauma

 None of the suspects has appeared in court and only one — Pulatov — has lawyers representing him at the trial.
 They have said he denies the charges.

-“They know that we know that they are lying,” said van der Steen.
+“They are lying, we know they are lying and they know that we know that they are lying,” said van der Steen, saying that she was quoting the late Soviet dissident novelist Alexander Solzhenitsyn.

 Last week, investigators appealed to Russians to come forward with information about the deployment of the missile that investigators say downed the plane.